iansan5653/gas-ts-template/readme.md

 ## Included Files

+- `.github`
+  - `workflows` All GitHub workflows are configured using YAML files in this directory.
+    - `checks.yml` This is where the continuous integration workflow is configured.
 - `src` This is where you'll put all your TypeScript files.
   - `example.ts` Gives an example of how to export something from a local file.
   - `index.ts` Provides you with the five basic triggers prebuilt, as well as an